Human trafficking in Mauritius

+Prosecution (2009)

 In 2011, the government prosecuted 14 cases of forced labour involving domestic workers and six cases of sex trafficking under the anti-trafficking law.
 The government has taken swift efforts to clamp down on prostitution and child sex tourism.
 The Mauritian government demonstrated increased anti-trafficking law enforcement efforts, vigorously investigating and prosecuting cases of human trafficking throughout the year.
 The “Combating of Trafficking in Persons Act of 2009” prohibits all forms of trafficking for adults and children and prescribes penalties of up to 15 years' imprisonment for convicted offenders.
 In addition, the Child Protection Act of 2005 prohibits all forms of child trafficking and prescribes punishment of up to 15 years' imprisonment for convicted offenders; the Judicial Provisions Act of 2008 increased the maximum prescribed punishment for child trafficking offenses to 30 years' imprisonment.
 All of the aforementioned penalties are sufficiently stringent and commensurate with those prescribed for other serious crimes.
 From arrest to sentencing of offenders, cases of child trafficking typically took 18 to 24 months to resolve.
 In October 2009, the government used the Children Protection Act to convict and sentence a woman to ten years' imprisonment for subjecting two underage Mauritian girls to prostitution in 2007.
 Also during the year, the Mauritius Police Force's Minors Brigade, which carries out all investigations involving trafficked children, completed the investigation into a 2007 case of a grandmother who allegedly forced her granddaughter into prostitution and referred it to the Director of Public Prosecution (DPP) for action.
 In 2009, the DPP referred for trial the January 2008 case of a man and woman charged with inducing their 12-year-old niece into prostitution; the case was scheduled to be heard in April 2010.
 The Minors Brigade utilized a database for tracking criminal trafficking cases, as well as awareness campaigns carried out in the community.
 In 2009 and early 2010, the Officer in Charge of the brigade conducted five training sessions on best practices for combating human trafficking for all 32 of the Minors Brigade's officers.
 The Police training school conducted anti-trafficking sessions during a two-week program for 182 senior police officers.
 Seventy government officials also received training on the commercial sexual exploitation of children from a local NGO.